Albert Johnson (Washington politician)

 Albert Johnson (March 5, 1869 – January 17, 1957) was an American politician who served as the U.S. representative from Washington's third congressional district from 1915 to 1933.
+He was the chief author of the Immigration Act of 1924, was a member of the Asiatic Exclusion League, and was a eugenicist.

 Background

 Born in Springfield, Illinois, Johnson attended the schools at Atchison, Kansas and Hiawatha, Kansas.

 Career

 Journalist

 Johnson worked as a reporter on the St. Joseph (Missouri) Herald and the St. Louis Globe-Democrat from 1888 to 1891, as managing editor of the New Haven Register in 1896 and 1897, and as news editor of The Washington Post in 1898.
 To edit the Tacoma News he moved to Tacoma, Washington in 1898.
 He became editor and publisher of Grays Harbor Washingtonian (Hoquiam, Washington) in 1907.
 Johnson was supportive of the presidency of William Howard Taft, as well as women's suffrage and was opposed to monopolies, writing editorials critical of them.